factorial-io/phabalicious/readme.md

 * handle SSH-tunnels transparently
 * trigger webhooks
 * send notifications via mattermost
-* optionally work with our docker-based local development-stack multibasebox
+* brings its own local dev-stack called [multibasebox](https://github.com/factorial-io/multibasebox)

 It integrates nicely with existing solutions like for continous integration or docker-based setups or diverse hosting environments like lagoon, platform.sh or complicated custom IT infrastructures.